Glutinous Rice Balls (Tang Yuan). A warm, delicious and sweet Chinese dessert soup with glutinous rice balls. It’s vegan and simple to make.

 - In a large pot, add water, sliced ginger, rock sugar and knotted pandan leaves.
 Cover with a lid.
 Bring to a boil and reduce to a rolling simmer for 30 minutes.

-- Once complete, boil as many rice balls as desired in your sweet broth until they float.
+- Once complete, boil as many rice balls as desired in batches (we usually serve about 5 pieces to each bowl) in the sweet broth until they float.
+Divide into 6 servings.
 Enjoy!

 Sidharth